This post may contain affiliate links . Read my full Disclosure Policy.

 Why you will love this recipe

-- These bars combine the flavors from apple crisp with creamy cheesecake for a delicious fall treat.
+- Fall Flavors: These bars combine the flavors from apple crisp with creamy cheesecake for a delicious fall treat.

-- Since the bars need to cool down and chill in the fridge, this is a great make ahead recipe!
+- Easy, Make-Ahead Dessert: Since the bars need to cool down and chill in the fridge, this is a great make-ahead recipe!
 It is perfect to take to a holiday gathering and would be a fun replacement for apple pie this thanksgiving.

-- These bars have four layers of flavors and textures that are easy to make and come together so well.
+- Perfect Blend of Textures: These bars have four layers of flavors and textures that are easy to make and come together so well.

 - Sourdough discard – The discard adds moisture and flavor to the base.
 If you do not have a sourdough starter, you can make one with this Easy Sourdough Starter recipe with just flour and water!

-- Spices – Cinnamon and nutmeg flavors the apples and gives it an apple pie flavor.
+- Spices –Cinnamon and nutmeg flavor the apples and give it an apple pie flavor.

 - Oats – I recommend using rolled oats for this but any kind should do the trick.